Mobile App Development

 Building Real-time Chat Applications with Socket.io and Node.js

-In this tutorial, we'll walk through the process of building a real-time chat application using Socket.io and Node.js.
-Real-time chat applications allow users to communicate instantly, making them ideal for messaging platforms, collaborative tools, and more.
-By the end of this guide, you'll have a basic understanding of how to set up a WebSocket server, handle events, and integrate the chat functionality with a front-end framework.
+This tutorial walks through building a real-time chat application using Socket.io and Node.js.
+Real-time chat lets users communicate instantly, which makes it a good fit for messaging platforms, collaborative tools, and similar products.
+By the end you'll know how to set up a WebSocket server, handle events, and wire the chat functionality into a front-end.

 Prerequisites